 Write for humans.
 That’s it.

-All SEO and marketing boils down to taking advantage of what makes a person find something engaging.
+All SEO and marketing boil down to taking advantage of what makes a person find something engaging.
 If you can trigger that in your writing, then you’re well on your way to having a tremendous impact and building a following.

 You won’t need to stuff your pieces with keywords to the point where it sounds awkward, nor will you need to dumb it down so that it’s more palatable to a wider audience.
 You won’t need to focus on the hottest topics and trends, nor will you need to write about things you have no interest in simply because they’re popular topics.

 I find that true artists have a hard time selling themselves and their products.
 The old cliche of a starving artist is true, but only because the artist (in this case, the writer) thinks that they’re somehow dishonest or misleading to use.